sornas/site-v2/website/pages/index_en.md

 # Becoming a member

 You can become a member by contacting us.
-The easies way to do that is to go to one of our meetups that we have every Tuesday at 17.00 in Café Java.
+The easies way to do that is to go to one of our meetups that we have every Tuesday at 5 pm.

 The fee of 20kr gives you membership for life, not to mention all the memories you will make!